14wkinnersley/WellsFLIX-Status/content/default/issues/2021-02-25-plex-maintenance.md

 twitterFeed: ""
 enableComments: true
 ---
-PLEX will perform an upgrade on 26FEB2020 at 0300 MST.
-The system will be unavailable for 10 minutes while the update is performed.
+PLEX performed an upgrade on 26FEB2020 at 0300 MST.
+The system was unavailable for 10 minutes while the update was performed.